StephenPearsonDev/Blackjack/README.md

-#:black_joker: Blackjack Game :black_joker: :game_die: :moneybag:
+# :black_joker: Blackjack Game :black_joker:
-:game_die: :moneybag: :game_die: :moneybag:
+:moneybag: :game_die: :moneybag:

 This is a simple Blackjack game built in Java.
 The user can place bets, hit, stand, and interact with the dealer.
 The game features a graphical user interface for an enjoyable gaming experience.